cccareers/web-dev-intro-100/10-karel-the-robot.md

 move();
 ```

+Great!

+Now try this on your own.

-Great.
-Now get back to the starting position in the bottom left corner, but  go diagonally.
+Get back to the starting position in the bottom left corner, but  go diagonally.

 ---